danielnichiata96/remotejobsbrazil/README.md

 Deploy to Vercel
  - Push this repo to GitHub and import it in Vercel.
 No extra config needed.
 	- Set `NEXT_PUBLIC_SITE_URL=https://your-domain.com` for correct sitemap/OG/RSS absolute URLs.

+## 🧱 Client vs Server architecture

+- `src/lib/jobs.shared.ts`: client-safe helpers (Job, getSlug, normalizeTags).
+Safe to import in components with "use client".
+- `src/lib/jobs.ts`: server-only functions (readJobs/writeJobs with fs/Supabase) and re-exports of helpers.
+Only import in server code (routes, RSC).

+This prevents bundling Node APIs into the browser and keeps SSR/ISR working.
+Use `@/lib/jobs.shared` on the client and `@/lib/jobs` on the server.

+### Testing notes
+- In unit tests, `server-only` is aliased to a no-op stub to avoid runtime throws.
+See `vitest.config.ts` (alias to `test/mocks/server-only.ts`).

 ## 🎨 Design System